-The former property called The Escape in South Palm Springs, this charming and classic 1950’s property offers spectacular views of San Jacinto Mountains and features luscious green palm tree-filled landscapes that surround the turquoise blue pool and Jacuzzi.
-The offers a nostalgic mid-century modern ambience, high vaulted ceilings and many new bathrooms.
+BelleVue Oasis is a charming and classic 1950’s property that offers spectacular views of San Jacinto Mountains and features a luscious palm tree-filled landscapes that surrounds the turquoise blue pool and Jacuzzi.
+It offers a nostalgic mid-century modern ambience, high vaulted ceilings and many new bathrooms.
 BelleVue Oasis is a wonderful and quiet retreat for those seeking relaxation but still close to all the action.
 Whether you need a full kitchenette for a long stay, or simply accommodation for a short weekend, they have you covered.

 Margaritaville Palm Springs is at the prior location of the Riviera Palm Springs on the corner of East Palm Canyon and Vista Chino.
 This is their first resort on the West Coast and combines the chic, mid-century Palm Springs aesthetic with Margaritaville’s casual-luxe island feel.
 The resort includes 398 guest rooms, island-inspired drinks and dining options, the soothing St. Somewhere Spa (Palm Springs’ largest resort spa), family-oriented programming, and more than 40,000 square feet of combined wedding, meeting, and event space.

 The former Tortuga Del Sol property in the warm sands neighborhood is being reimaged by the owners of BelleVue, which recently opened.